 High Value or High Risk Projects

-The purpose is to increase the likelihood that the project will achieve the desired results in a timely manner as per the agreed budget and advice on the deliverability risks.
+The purpose is to increase the likelihood that the project will achieve the desired results in a timely manner as per the agreed budget and advice on the risks of deliverability.

-It is also important to verify that the planning of the project and procurement processes have been followed to support quality project planning and procurement processes and documentation.
+It is also important to verify that the planning of the project and procurement processes have been followed to support quality project planning and documentation processing.